indygreg/python-build-standalone/docs/running.rst

 * libc.so.6
 * ld-linux-x86-64.so.2

-The minimum glibc version required is 2.17.
+The minimum glibc version required for most targets is 2.17.
 This should make binaries compatible with the following Linux distributions:

 * Fedora 21+
 * RHEL/CentOS 7+
 * openSUSE 13.2+
 * Debian 8+ (Jessie)
 * Ubuntu 14.04+

+For the ``mips-unknown-linux-gnu`` and ``mipsel-unknown-linux-gnu`` targets, the minimum glibc version is 2.19.

 If built with MUSL, no shared library dependencies nor glibc version requirements exist and the binaries should *just work* on practically any